tucats/ego/docs/API.md

 &nbsp;

+The request payload must be a JSON representation of the columns to be created.
+As an example, this payload creates a table with three columns.

+    [
+        {
+            "name": "first",
+            "type": "string",
+            "nullable": true
+        },
+        {
+            "name": "id",
+            "type": "int",
+            "unique": true
+        },
+        {
+            "name": "last",
+            "type": "string"
+        }
+    ]

+The first column is allowed to have a null value, and the second column must contain unique values.

 In the event that the REST call returns a non-success status code, the response payload will contain the following diagnostic fields as a JSON payload: